MechanicalRabbit/DataKnots.jl/README.md

      1 │ JAMES A    FIRE        FIRE ENGINEER-EMT  103350       │
      2 │ JEFFERY A  POLICE      SERGEANT           101442       │
      =#

-There's much more to DataKnots.
-It's a tool for constucting domain specific query languages (DSQLs).

 ## Support